EPCCed/APT-python4hpc/lectures/03/README.md

  - split up work of predetermined size across available workers/cores
  - useful when workload distribution is static
  - not adaptable to varying / unpredictable workload
 - Queue approach
  - Put data -  wrapped as Python objects - onto one or more work queues
  - Each worker queries queue once done with work to receive more
  - Dynamically adaptable to varying load
  - Communication overheads can dominate, especially due to pickling

-- See practical 2 for details
+- Useful in some (limited) circumstances

-- Multiprocessing module useful in some (limited) circumstances
+    - Can operate across distributed-memory nodes in principle, but tricky in practice - operates via TCP server and needs manual specification of IP addresses - not suitable for HPC deployment

 ---